yamunakumari890/Developer-Project/README.md

-# Developer-Project
+# Developer-Project💻

-A simple and clean to-do list web application built using HTML, CSS, and JavaScript.
+💎 A simple and clean to-do list web application built using HTML, CSS, and JavaScript.
 Users can add new tasks, mark them as completed, and delete tasks.
 Fully responsive and beginner-friendly.